SamuraiRanderson/Portfolio/README.md

 #Portfolio

-A porfolio to showcase some of my personal and professional projects.
+A Portfolio to showcase some of my personal and professional projects.

 ###Technologies Used: